What is a CDN (Content Delivery Network) ?

 A CDN, also Content Delivery Network is a group of geographically distributed and interconnected servers that deliver cached Internet content from a network location near a user to speed up its delivery.
 The main goal of a CDN is to improve web performance by reducing the time required to transfer content and Rich Media to the user's devices connected to the Internet is shortened.

-The architecture of the "Content-delivery network" is also designed to reduce network latency, which is often caused by transporting data over long distances and across multiple networks.
-Eliminating latency is becoming increasingly important as more dynamic content, video and software as a service are delivered to a growing number of mobile devices.
+The architecture of the "Content-The "Delivery Network" is also designed to reduce network latency, which is often caused by transporting data over long distances and across multiple networks.
+Eliminating latency is becoming increasingly important as more and more dynamic content, video and software as a service is delivered to a growing number of mobile devices.

 CDN providers host cached content either in their own network points of presence (POP) or in third-party data centers.
 When a user requests content from a website and that content is stored in a Content Delivery Network, the CDN forwards the request to the server closest to that user and delivers the cached content from its location at the edge of the network.
 This process is usually invisible to the user.